Why does emotional intelligence (EQ) even matter to you or me?

 The result?
 You hate going to work.

-(This Boss has LOW EQ in terms of; low self awareness, low self management, low social skills, and low relationship management.)
+(This Boss has LOW EQ in terms of; low self awareness, low self management, low social awareness, and low relationship management.)

 The boss who speaks respectfully to you at ALL times, even when they’re super stressed.